About the Program

 Following an orientation to the program, students participate in NOISE, a one-week summer school in WGS co-organized by Utrecht University and Netherlands Research School of Gender Studies.
-After NOISE, the WGSE participants spend the rest of the semester studying WGS in Utrecht/Amsterdam, Berlin, Prague and Krakow.
+After NOISE, the WGSE participants spend the rest of the 13-week program studying WGS in Utrecht/Amsterdam, Berlin, Krakow, and Prague.
 Students come face to face with leading theories in WGS and have the opportunity to test their knowledge while working on their independent research projects.
 Participants attend lectures and take seminars with Director Iveta Jusová, PhD, as well as with NGOs, artists, activists, and professors from affiliated European universities.

 A significant aim of the WGSE program is to explore Europe in its diversity and cross-culturally.
 With this goal in mind, the program takes students to several differently situated European nations while underscoring experiences of women and sexual, ethnic, and religious minorities in these respective national communities.
 Students learn about the struggles of the Roma women in the Czech Republic, the historical and current day experiences of the citizens of Jewish, Afro-German, and Turkish backgrounds in Germany, as well as about the ways in which Islamophobia bears on Muslim populations across Europe.
 These topics are addressed both through scholarly inquiry and situated empirical experience throughout the semester, framed through our discussions of post-colonial, feminist, and queer theories.

 Program Location and Structure

 The program begins in Utrecht, Netherlands